howsoai/platform-installation-examples/oidc/troubleshooting.md

 #### Callback URL Issues

-Ensure the callback URL in IdP matches exactly: `https://<ums.subdomain>.<domain>/oidc/callback/`
+Ensure the callback URL in the IdP configuration matches exactly: `https://<ums.subdomain>.<domain>/oidc/callback/`

 Note the `/oidc/callback/` path and trailing slash.
-A mismatching callback URL will typically result in an error within the IdP, straight after the redirect to the `authorizeEndpoint`.
+A mismatching callback URL (it is sent from the Howso Platform via the authorize request, and checked against the IdP configuration) will typically result in an error within the IdP, straight after the redirect to the `authorizeEndpoint`.

 ### Authentication Errors